Highfields (Amwell and Hopewell, New Jersey): Rehabilitation center

 The headquarters of the search for Charles Lindbergh, Jr. was in the garage of Highfields.
-After Lindbergh identified the body of his son they left the house never to spend another night there, returning to Anne's family home in Englewood, New Jersey.
+After Lindbergh identified the body of his son, they left the house.
+Never to spend another night there, they returned to Anne's family home in Englewood, New Jersey.
 The attention from the trial led the Lindberghs to a self-imposed exile in Europe from 1935 to 1939.
 In June 1933, Anne wrote that the house would be turned over to a board of trustees, and she named it "Highfields," saying the name carried some secret meaning.
 One biographer has speculated that it commemorates the young Lindbergh's special greeting to his father.

-In 1941 the home was conveyed to the State of New Jersey by the Highfields Association, in memory of Charles Lindbergh.
-It has been used since July 1, 1952 as a juvenile rehabilitation center by the New Jersey Department of Corrections.
+In 1941 the home was conveyed to the State of New Jersey by the Highfields Association, in memory of Charles Lindbergh, Jr. It has been used since July 1, 1952 as a juvenile rehabilitation center by the New Jersey Department of Corrections.